 Sedation dentistry for kids?

 Anesthesia is what “knocks out” a patient.
-General anesthesia is for serious procedures like oral surgery.
+General anesthesia is for serious procedures like oral surgery – if you have more questions about what oral surgery entails, be sure to discuss this with your Dentist Winter Park during your next visit.
 Sedation is not anesthesia.
 Dr. Popper went on to explain that after getting sedation going with a blended stream of laughing gas and oxygen, he then injects the gum-numbing medication as usual.
 Sedation, he once again reminded me, isn’t an effective painkiller.

 “Sedation dentistry isn’t really about pain”, he continued.
 “It’s about anxiety”.
 In reality, the local numbing agents that dentists use today make most procedures painless.
 Some kids, though, just can’t get comfortable in the dentist’s chair.
 It takes longer, of course, to complete a procedure properly with a squirmy child.
 Not only that, it bodes ill for the future.
 An unpleasant experience at the dentist teaches a kid, well, that dentist visits are horror shows.